 Escape to the great outdoors without leaving the city.
 Stretching over 1,100 acres from Back Bay to Brookline, the Emerald Necklace offers everything from hiking and biking trails to playgrounds and ball fields, so there's plenty of room to let the kids run and play.
 Don't miss the stunning views at Jamaica Pond and Arnold Arboretum.

 Experience the energy of a Boston sports team home game.
-No matter when you visit, the Red Sox, Bruins, Patriots or Revolution will be firing up crowds throughout the city.
+No matter when you visit, the Red Sox, Celtics, Bruins, Patriots, or Revolution will be firing up crowds throughout the city.

 Set sail on a whale-watching adventure with Boston Harbor City Cruises.
 Departing from 1 Long Wharf, just steps from the New England Aquarium, this is your chance to get up close and personal with large whales, including humpbacks, finbacks, minkes and the critically endangered right whales.
 They even guarantee you’ll see a whale on your trip!

 Travel back in time by visiting Fort Independence on Castle Island.
-Built between 1834 and 1851 to defend Boston Harbor, the fort is now a top destination for families looking to dive deeper into Boston’s history.
+Built between 1834 and 1851 to defend Boston Harbor, the fort is now a top destination for families looking to explore Boston’s history.
 Plus, it has some of the most stunning views of the harbor and city skyline.

 Take a stroll or bike ride along the Charles River Esplanade, a 3-mile stretch of parkland that runs along the Boston side of the river.
 With beautiful views of the water, playgrounds, and a variety of events and activities, the Esplanade is the perfect place for a family outing.